YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Comparing photos with strangers often increases anxiety because every transplant is different.
 Graft number, hair caliber, skin color, recipient area size, native hair, scab timing, washing routine, and medication use all change the look of the first weeks.

-A better question for the clinic is whether your healing pattern is acceptable for your operation and your timeline.
+A better way to ask the clinic is whether your healing pattern is acceptable for your operation and your timeline.
 Send clear photos with the date after surgery.
 Explain whether there is pain, redness, discharge, swelling, picking, or medication change.
 That gives the clinic something meaningful to judge.

-I also want patients to ask what should be expected next.
-If the clinic says the scalp is healing well, the next step is patient discipline.
+Also ask what should be expected next.
+If the clinic says the scalp is healing well, the next step is steady follow-up.
 Protect the area, keep follow-up photos, and judge growth at the correct milestones.
 Do not let a normal variation become a daily crisis.

-A good clinic should not dismiss every concern, but it should also not turn every early difference into drama.
-The patient should leave the conversation clearer about timing, warning signs, and what is still unknowable.
+The clinic should not dismiss every concern, but it should also not turn every early difference into drama.
+You should leave the conversation clearer about timing, warning signs, and what is still unknowable.

 How should I think about no shedding without panic?